 Because no systematic review of these trials had been published until 1989, most obstetricians had not realised that the treatment was so effective.
 As a result, tens of thousands of premature babies have probably suffered and died unnecessarily (and needed more expensive treatment than was necessary).
 This is just one of many examples of the human costs resulting from failure to perform systematic, up-to-date reviews of RCTs of health care.

-The Cochrane Collaboration has trademarked the Cochrane logo.
+Cochrane has trademarked the Cochrane logo.
 At the end of this page you will find the official policy regulating the logo's use.

 The versions of the logo available here include the ® mark.
-If you are using a version of the logo without the mark, you may wish to add to the material a small note stating that "The Cochrane Collaboration logo is a registered trademark of the Cochrane Collaboration."
+If you are using a version of the logo without the mark, you may wish to add to the material a small note stating that "The Cochrane logo is a registered trademark of The Cochrane Collaboration."

 There are two basic types of computer graphic formats: bitmap and vector.
 Bitmap graphics (eg GIF, JPEG) are composed of small squares (pixels) and do not resize well.
 It is currently the dominant format for use on web pages.
 Vector graphics consist of lines and curves and do therefore scale well, making them well suited for high quality printing.
 You can read more about the difference here.

 Ensuring that the exact same colour is used across different media (eg computer screen, various types of print) is a complex and time consuming process.
 The pragmatic approach is to say that the logo is a "dark blue".
 Below are some recommendations for what dark blue to use.

 When printing, the exact colour output will always vary with the type and density of the paper used.
 The recommended colour is called PANTONE 281, its CMYK values are: 100,72,0,38.

 Screen display (ie web sites)